 Maintenance Service Interval Maintenance Procedure After the first hour Torque the wheel nuts.
 After the first 10 hours Torque the wheel nuts.
 Check the condition and tension of all belts.
 Change the hydraulic filter.
 After the first 50 hours Change the oil and oil filter.
 Before each use or daily Check the engine oil level.
 Check the engine coolant level.
 Check the hydraulic fluid level.
 Check the tire pressure.
+Check the reel-to-bedknife contact.
 Check the interlock system.
 Drain the water separator.
-Clean debris off of the radiator and oil cooler.
+Clean the radiator and oil cooler.
 Check the hydraulic lines and hoses.
-Check the blade stopping time Every 25 hours Check the electrolyte level.
+Every 25 hours Check the electrolyte level.
 (If machine is in storage, check every 30 days.)
 Every 50 hours Lubricate all bearings and bushings.
 (Lubricate all bearings and bushings daily when conditions are dusty and dirty.)
 Every 100 hours Check the condition and tension of all belts.
 Every 150 hours Change the oil and oil filter.
 Every 200 hours Torque the wheel nuts.
-Service the Air Cleaner (More frequently in extreme dusty or dirty conditions) Check the parking brake adjustment.
+Service the air cleaner (More frequently in extreme dusty or dirty conditions) Check the parking brake adjustment.
 Change the hydraulic filter.
 Every 400 hours Check the fuel lines and connections.
 Replace the fuel filter canister.
 Change the hydraulic fluid.
 Every 500 hours Grease the bearings in the rear axle.
 Every 2 years Drain and clean the fuel tank.
+Drain and flush the coolant system (Take to an authorized Toro dealer or refer to the Service Manual).